latchset/clevis/README.md

 This unlocker works almost exactly the same as the Dracut unlocker.
 If you insert a removable storage device that has been bound with Clevis, we will attempt to unlock it automatically in parallel with a desktop password prompt.
-If automatic unlocking succeeds, the password prompt will be dissmissed without user intervention.
+If automatic unlocking succeeds, the password prompt will be dismissed without user intervention.

 #### Unlocker: Clevis command